-When a GemStone login specified a Gem run on a remote node, then a shared page cache and the associated processes, shared page cache monitor and free frame page server, need to be started on that node.
+When a GemStone login specifies that a Gem should run on a remote node, then a shared page cache and the associated processes, shared page cache monitor and free frame page server, need to be started on that node.
 Normally, the cache is started up by a NetLDI running on the remote node, although a linked session (but not an RPC session) can also initiate the startup.